Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Introduction

-Copeland et al. \cite{12} discussed phase space analysis of inflationary models which was unable to solve density problem.
-Guo et al. \cite{13} studied stability of FRW universe model filled with barotropic fluid as well as phantom scalar field and found that phantom dominated solution is a stable late-time attractor.
-Guo et al. \cite{13a} analyzed phase space analysis of interacting phantom energy with DM.
-Yang and Gao \cite{14} explored phase space analysis for k-essence cosmology and found that stability of critical points play a substantial role for the cosmic evolution.
-Xiao and Zhu \cite{15} investigated stability of FRW universe model in loop quantum gravity by using phase space analysis along with barotropic fluid and positive field potential.
-Acquaviva and Beesham \cite{16} discussed this analysis for FRW model and found that nonlinear viscous model describes possibility of current cosmic expansion.
-Recently, we have studied the impact of nonlinear electrodynamics on stability of accelerated expansion of FRW universe model \cite{s1}.
-Shahalam et al. \cite{s2} presented dynamical analysis of coupled phantom and tachyon fields by taking linear combinations of the coupling for FRW universe model.
+Copeland et al. \cite{22} discussed phase space analysis of the inflationary model that was unable to solve density problem.
+Guo et al. \cite{23} studied stability of FRW universe model filled with barotropic fluid and phantom scalar field.
+They found that phantom dominated solution is a stable late-time attractor.
+Guo et al. \cite{24} used this analysis to study the dynamical behavior of cosmos by interacting phantom energy with DM.
+Chen et al. \cite{24a} discussed a detailed phase space analysis of various phantom cosmological models for which the DE sector interacts with the DM.
+Acquaviva and Beesham \cite{25} explored this analysis for FRW model and found that the nonlinear extension of viscous cosmic model provides accelerated expansion of the universe.
+We studied the influence of nonlinear electrodynamics on stability of accelerated expansion in the background of FRW cosmology \cite{26}.
+Shahalam et al. \cite{27} presented phase space analysis for various combinations of the coupling between phantom and tachyon fields taking FRW universe.
+We also discussed phase space analysis of FRW universe model by considering a power-law model for bulk viscosity coefficient \cite{28}.

-Bianchi universe models have widely been discussed in literature to study expected primordial anisotropy and some large angle anomalies detected by CMBR which yield violation of statistical isotropy of cosmos \cite{18}.
-Belinkskii and Khalatnikov \cite{18a} studied phase plane technique for Bianchi type I (BI) model under the influence of shear and bulk viscosity.
-Coley and Dunn \cite{18b} used phase plane approach to study dynamical behavior of Bianchi type V model containing a viscous fluid.
-Burd and Coley \cite{18c} investigated the effects of shear as well as bulk viscosity on the stability of Bianchi universe models.
-Goliath and Ellis \cite{19} discussed dynamical evolution of Bianchi universe model via phase space by including $\Lambda$.
-Sharif and Waheed \cite{20} explored phase space analysis of locally rotationally symmetric (LRS) BI universe for chameleon scalar field in Brans-Dicke gravity.
-Chaubey and Raushan \cite{22} studied phase space analysis of LRS BI model in the presence of scalar field.
+Bianchi universe models have also been discussed in literature to explore primordial anisotropy and some large angle anomalies identified by CMBR which give rise to the negligence of statistical cosmic isotropy \cite{29}.
+Belinkskii and Khalatnikov \cite{30} applied phase plane approach to Bianchi type I (BI) model and studied the effects of shear and bulk viscosity.
+Coley and Dunn \cite{31} used this technique to investigate the dynamics of Bianchi type V model by taking a viscous fluid.
+Burd and Coley \cite{32} discussed the influence of shear as well as bulk viscosity on stability of Bianchi universe models.
+Goliath and Ellis \cite{33} studied dynamical evolution of Bianchi universe model by including the cosmological constant.
+Sharif and his collaborators discussed phase space analysis of Bianchi I universe in Brans-Dicke gravity with chameleon scalar field \cite{33a} as well as $f(T)$ gravity taking non phantom, vacuum and phantom phases \cite{33b}.
+Chaubey and Raushan \cite{34} studied phase space analysis of LRS BI model in the presence of scalar field.